Restuccia-Group/SOAR/README.md

 # SOAR: Semantic Multi-User MIMO Communications for Reliable Wireless Edge Computing

-In this project, we investigate the various challenges of Data offloading from drone to the ground stations exploiting the downlink beamforming with multiple receive & sending antenna as well as streams.
-We intend to address the challenges with State-Of-The-Art Deep Learning techniques by defining the required offloading stratagies.
+In these experiments, we investigate the various challenges of Data offloading from rover to the ground stations exploiting the downlink beamforming with multiple receive & sending antenna as well as streams.

-For the  drone offloading task, we consider IEEE 802.11ac / 11 ax Multi User Multiple Input Multiple Output (MU-MIMO) system where Drones will be offloading various tasks like image detection, classification or segmentation to the  ground stations.
-Thus, the Drone is considered as the Access Point (AP) whereas the ground nodes are the Stations (STA) of the MU-MIMO system.
+For the  rover offloading task, we consider IEEE 802.11ac / 11 ax Multi User Multiple Input Multiple Output (MU-MIMO) system where Rovers will be offloading various tasks like image detection, classification or segmentation to the  ground stations.
+Thus, the Rover is considered as the Access Point (AP) whereas the ground nodes are the Stations (STA) of the MU-MIMO system.

 We devide this whole system into several sections as follows: